-We’ll get in touch with the Australian provider and work with you to get everything together that the Australian fund needs to action your request.
+We’ll work with you and your Australian provider to get the documents your Australian provider needs to complete your request.

-Send everything back to Summer, we’ll make sure everything is ok and provide our details before sending your request off to the Australian provider.
+When you have completed your paperwork, send it to us at Summer.
+We’ll make sure everything is okay and provide our details before sending your transfer request to the Australian provider.